ETCDEVTeam/sidekick-doc/README.md

 Using `curl` and an assumed [emerald-cli](https://github.com/ETCDEVTeam/emerald-cli), the script facilitates posting transactions to designated smart contract address on both the mainnet and reciprocally to the sidechain.

-The important thing is that the script not only acts on an event coming from the sidenet client, but also that it's able to listen or monitor for a corresponding "status update" from mainnet.
+The important thing is that __the script not only acts on an event coming from the sidenet client, but also that it's able to listen or monitor for a corresponding "status update" from mainnet__.
 This is implemented here, albeit awkwardly, as

 ```shell
 while [ $rpc_call_attempts -lt 10 ]; do